 Companies are under increasing pressure to accelerate the digital transformation.
 Choosing the right automation technology is half the battle.
 Robotic Process Automation (RPA) is far from the only automation technology.
-New ways to use RPA in collaboration with other technologies, such as APIs (application programming interfaces), are gaining popularity.
-This is also the case in the following example, which deals with the automation of the Aumass platform and its tenders.
+New ways to use RPA in collaboration with other technologies, such as APIs (Application Programming Interfaces), are gaining popularity.
+This is also the case in the following example, which deals with the eProcurement automation of the Aumass platform and its tenders.

 RPA bots perform routine tasks that are actually done by humans by interacting with applications through their user interface.
 On the other hand, APIs - also called interfaces - are used to connect software systems and enable direct communication.
 Since the interface hardly changes with each new system version, API-based connections are very robust.